SilverBright/Haunted-App/README.md

 # HAUNTED

-Welcome to Haunted.
+Welcome to FavoriteHaunts.
 This application is designed to allow users to collect their favorite haunted locations, and share their reviews with other users.

 ## USAGE